ESG FAQ

 4. Leveraging digital in cybersecure solutions to boost positive impact.

-To cover all these priorities, Schneider Electric defined 6 long-term commitments (Climate, Resources, Trust, Equal, Generations, and Local) and its 2021-2025 Schneider Sustainability Impact and Schneider Sustainability Essentials programs to measure progress against them.
+To deal with these issues, Schneider Electric defined 6 long-term sustainability commitments (Climate, Resources, Trust, Equal, Generations, and Local) and launched the 2021-2025 Schneider Sustainability Impact and Schneider Sustainability Essentials programs to measure progress against them.

 -

-Each year, Schneider Electric performs risks, opportunities, and impact assessments, considering issues that can have direct positive or negative financial impacts for the Company in the short-term (3 – 5 years), medium-term (5 – 10 years), or long-term (10 – 30 years), as well as impacts the Company may have on people and the planet, directly or indirectly in its value chain.
-The assessments rely on a panel of both internal and external tools, take into account stakeholders’ expectations and is integrated in the ERM process.
-The Sustainability team, the Strategy team, the Group Risk Management function, and the Duty of Vigilance Committee especially play a key role.
+Each year, Schneider Electric performs risks, opportunities, and impact assessments, considering issues that can have direct positive or negative financial impacts for the Company in the short-term, medium-term, or long-term, as well as impacts the Company may have on people and the planet, directly or indirectly in its value chain.
+The assessments rely on a panel of both internal and external tools, and take into account stakeholders’ expectations.
+The Sustainability team, the Strategy team, the Group Risk Management function and the Duty of Vigilance Committee especially play a key role.
 Other topic-specific committees contribute to the assessments and oversee the Group’s strategy on those issues, such as the Carbon Committee, Human Resources Committee, and the Ethics Committee.

-In 2023, Schneider Electric performed its double materiality assessment in line with the European Sustainability Reporting Standards (ESRS) as a first step to comply with the Corporate Sustainability Reporting Directive (CSRD).
-This assessment involves the collaboration of various teams, especially the Sustainability team, the Group Risk Management function, and the Duty of Vigilance Committee.
+In 2024, Schneider Electric performed a double materiality assessment based on the guidance provided by EFRAG and the European Sustainability Reporting Standards 2 (ESRS) as a first step to comply with the Corporate Sustainability Reporting Directive (CSRD).

 -